1-5-69

 2-2-69

-Totanka is missing Killing Floor but it still has 4 seconds of Quit not found on any other title.
+Totanka is missing Killing Floor but it still has 4 seconds of Quit not usually on other titles.
 It's been amplified quite a bit.

 Sanctuary is missing four seconds of Quit.
 Although it's Killing Floor has a cut before and after it, it does not seem to be from another known show.
 It does not seem to be amplified.